wlugmayr/chimerax-starmap/sphinx/rosetta_tab.rst

     * **Full rebuild**:
       Perform multiple iterations of backbone sampling followed by side-chain rebuilding and all-atom refinement.
     * **Minimal rebuild**:
-      Full rebuild, but only one iteration is performed.
+      Same as full rebuild, but only one iteration is performed.
+This mode is helpful for polishing the model, for instance, after a refinement followed by manual adjustments in *Coot* or *ISOLDE*.
     * **Refinement only**:
       Perform side-chain rebuilding and all-atom refinement in Cartesian space.
       Only run cartesian or torsian model refinement, do not rebuild backbone residues.